lyushisyan/lyushisyan.github.io/_posts/2026-06-20-from-energy-transport-to-fourier-law.md

 Second, **intermode coherence** may survive on the transport time scale.
 A population-only BTE may then need a density-matrix or Wigner extension.
 The point needed here is narrower: whether Fourier's law emerges macroscopically and which microscopic variables are required to compute its conductivity are distinct questions.

-Spatial nonlocality becomes especially visible near an interface, where incident carriers from the two sides generally have different non-equilibrium distributions.
+Spatial nonlocality becomes especially visible near an interface, where incident carriers from the two materials generally have different non-equilibrium distributions.

-At an interface, incident carriers from the two materials can have different non-equilibrium distributions.
 A temperature discontinuity may appear even in steady state:

 $$
 \Delta T=R_K q_n,